Skip to main content

 Industry experience and opportunities

-Furthermore, you will have the opportunity to undertake the optional year in industry details of which will be provided in the second year of study.
+Furthermore, you will have the opportunity to undertake the optional year in industry, details of which will be provided in the second year of study.

 Course units

-Foundational Programming 1
+Foundational Programming One (20 credits)

-Computing Histories
+Computing Histories (20 credits)

-Computing project: Introducing Computing 1
+Computing Project: Introducing Computing One (20 credits)

 This unit will introduce project work through set tasks such as simple game creation.

-Foundational Programming 1
+Foundational Programming Two (20 credits)

-Foundational Maths for Computing
+Foundational Maths for Computing (20 credits)

-Computing project: Introducing Computing 2
+Computing Project: Introducing Computing Two (20 credits)

 In this unit, you will continue your project work through set tasks and introduce code management tools and project management basics.